ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Implementing custom RLModules
 -----------------------------

-To implement your own neural network architecture and computation logic, you should subclass :py:class:`~ray.rllib.core.rl_module.torch_rl_module.TorchRLModule` for any single-agent learning experiments or for independent multi-agent learning.
+To implement your own neural network architecture and computation logic, subclass :py:class:`~ray.rllib.core.rl_module.torch_rl_module.TorchRLModule` for any single-agent learning experiment or for independent multi-agent learning.

-For more advanced multi-agent use cases (for example with shared communication between agents) or any multi-model use cases, subclass the :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModule` class, instead.
+For more advanced multi-agent use cases like ones with shared communication between agents, or any multi-model use cases, subclass the :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModule` class, instead.

 .. note::
-    An alternative to subclassing :py:class:`~ray.rllib.core.rl_module.torch_rl_module.TorchRLModule` is to directly subclass your Algorithm's default RLModule, for example, if you intend to use PPO, you may subclass :py:class:`~ray.rllib.algorithms.ppo.torch.default_ppo_torch_rl_module.DefaultPPOTorchRLModule`).
+    An alternative to subclassing :py:class:`~ray.rllib.core.rl_module.torch_rl_module.TorchRLModule` is to directly subclass your Algorithm's default RLModule.
+For example, to use PPO, you can subclass :py:class:`~ray.rllib.algorithms.ppo.torch.default_ppo_torch_rl_module.DefaultPPOTorchRLModule`.
     You should carefully study the existing default model in this case to understand how to override the :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.setup`, the
-    `_forward_()` methods, and possibly some algo-specific API methods (see here for :ref:`details on how to find out, which APIs your algorithm requires to be implemented <rllib-algo-specific-rl-module-apis-docs>`).
+    `_forward_()` methods, and possibly some algo-specific API methods.
+    (see here for :ref:`details on how to find out, which APIs your algorithm requires to be implemented <rllib-algo-specific-rl-module-apis-docs>`).